Here are our handy tips for understanding kWh and electricity cost per kWh. This will help you save money and energy.

 A kilowatt hour (kWh) is a measure of how much energy you’re using per hour, whilst a kW is a measure of power. kW stands for kilowatt, a universal standard for measuring electricity.
 So, one kilowatt equals 1,000 watts.
-Your electricity provider charges by how much electricity you use per kilowatt hour (kWh).
+Your electricity provider charges by how much electricity you use per kilowatt hour (kWh), depending on their electricity unit price.
 The kWh is a unit of energy, the number of kilowatts you use over time, on different things.

 The more kilowatt hours, or kWh you use, the more you pay.
 So, how much does 1 kWh of electricity cost?

 Energy is a measure of how much fuel is contained within something or used by something over a specific time period.
 Think of it like a Mars bar- the kWh is the like calories (or energy) within the bar, the kW is how you use those calories.

 You might go for a fast, high-intensity run and burn off the energy in a matter of hours, or you might loaf on the sofa binging on Netflix, therefore stretching that energy out a bit.
 So, the electricity cost per kWh price you pay depends on how long you keep everything on.
 That’s why leaving your TV on standby or your charger plugged in still uses power and will add to the kWh cost on your energy bill (and wastes energy).